 Procedures for customers arriving and leaving are covered above.
 In addition, signage is displayed asking customers not to enter or to leave the premises if they are displaying symptoms of Covid-19.

 3.5.3 Movement within work – Procedures to minimise contact between staff, visitors, and customers within the premises

 Staff roles have been designed to minimise contact between separate areas (see 3.2 above).
 All staff have been reminded that the 1-metre+ social distancing rule is the base standard, and that where this is not possible they should work back to back first or side by side next and in these circumstances increase the frequency of hand-washing and sanitising.

-Table service and payment at the table (indoors) are offered to reduce customer visits to the bar.
-Procedures for payment by customers sitting outside will involve asking them to come inside the pub where we will endeavour to accept payment by card at a second machine to avoid them having to queue behind other customers who may be waiting to be served at the bar.
+Where customers who have finished their visit have a bill to pay we will endeavour to accept payment by card at a second machine to avoid them having to queue behind other customers who may be waiting to be served at the bar.